-Engineering Tripos Part IIB, 4A12: Turbulence & Vortex Dynamics, 2017-18
+Engineering Tripos Part IIB, 4A12: Turbulence & Vortex Dynamics, 2020-21

-Leader
+Module Leader

 Prof P Davidson [1]

 Lecturers

 Prof E Mastorakos and Prof P Davidson

 Timing and Structure

-Lent term.
+Michaelmas term.
 16 lectures (including examples classes).
 Assessment: 100% exam

 Prerequisites

 3A1 assumed; 3A3 useful

 Aims

 The aims of the course are to:

 - introduce the physical basis of turbulence as well as its practical implications for engineers; turbulence is a common feature of fluid flows in the atmosphere and the ocean, in aerodynamics and in chemically-reacting flows such as combustion. - introduce the basic rules of vortex dynamics, which is identified as controlling energy transfers between different scales in a turbulent flow.
 Objectives As specific objectives, by the end of the course students should be able to: - be aware of the turbulent nature of most flows of interest to engineers and its influence on the transfer processes involving momentum, heat and mass. - interpret fluid motion in terms of the creation and transport of vorticity. - understand energy transfer between mean flow and turbulent fluctuations (Reynolds stresses). - understand energy transfer between the different scales of turbulence and the mechanism of dissipation. - be aware of the more common phenomenological models of turbulence currently used by engineers and of their underlying assumptions and limitations.
 Content Turbulence and Vortex Dynamics (16L) - Introduction to turbulence: Pictures of turbulence.
 Universality of turbulence in flows as the final result of instabilities.
 Engineering consequences. - Some simple illustrations of vortex dynamics: The persistence of rotation (angular momentum) in flows.
 Another description of fluid dynamics: the vorticity equation.
 Lift and induced motion, with application to aerodynamics and hovering insects.
-Swirling flows with application to tornadoes, hurricanes and tidal vortices. - Basic concepts in turbulence theory: Order from chaos Reynolds decomposition and Reynolds equation.
-Kinetic energy - Production and Dissipation.
+Swirling flows with application to tornadoes, hurricanes and tidal vortices.
+Engineering Tripos Part IIB, 4A12: Turbulence & Vortex Dynamics, 2020-21 Published on CUED undergraduate teaching site (https://teaching25-26.eng.cam.ac.uk) - Basic concepts in turbulence theory: Order from chaos Reynolds decomposition and Reynolds equation.
+Kinetic energy Production and Dissipation.
 Introduction to the different scales in Turbulence, from the integral scale to Kolmogorov's micro-scale.
 Wall-bounded shear flows.
 Vortex dynamics at work at the large and small scales (worms). - Phenomenological models of turbulence: Prandlt's Mixing length and k e model: their assumptions and limitations.
 Other models.
-What can be expected from these turbulence models in terms of velocity and heat transfer. - Current trends in industrial fluid mechanics.
-Booklists Please see the Booklist for Group A Courses [2] for references for this module.
-Examination Guidelines Please refer to Form & conduct of the examinations [3].
-UK-SPEC This syllabus contributes to the following areas of the UK-SPEC [4] standard: Toggle display of UK-SPEC areas.
+What can be expected from these turbulence models in terms of velocity and heat transfer. - · Current trends in industrial fluid mechanics.

+Booklists Please refer to the Booklist for Part IIB Courses for references to this module, this can be found on the associated Moodle course.
+Examination Guidelines Please refer to Form & conduct of the examinations [2].

+UK-SPEC

+This syllabus contributes to the following areas of the UK-SPEC [3] standard:

+Toggle display of UK-SPEC areas.